Home / Measurement Tools / Tool

 How BMI is Used to Promote Health

-1. Screening Tool: BMI is a useful screening tool for identifying potential weight-related health issues.
-It helps individuals and healthcare providers assess if a person is underweight, normal weight, overweight, or obese.
+- Screening Tool: BMI is a useful screening tool for identifying potential weight-related health issues.
+It helps individuals and healthcare providers assess weight status.

-3. Guiding Lifestyle Changes: BMI can guide individuals in making lifestyle changes to achieve and maintain a healthy weight.
-It can motivate people to:
+- Guiding Lifestyle Changes: BMI can guide individuals in making lifestyle changes to achieve and maintain a healthy weight.
+This includes adopting a healthy diet and increasing physical activity.

-4. Monitoring Progress: Tracking changes in BMI over time can help individuals monitor their progress and effectiveness in weight management strategies.
+- Monitoring Progress: Tracking changes in BMI over time helps individuals monitor the effectiveness of weight management strategies.

 Limitations of BMI